kaouta/House-sales-in-king-county-USA/README.md

 * grade: overall grade given to the housing unit, based on King County grading system

-*sqft_above :square footage of house apart from basement
+* sqft_above :square footage of house apart from basement

-*sqft_basement: square footage of the basement
+* sqft_basement: square footage of the basement

-*yr_built :Built Year
+* yr_built :Built Year

-*yr_renovated :Year when house was renovated
+* yr_renovated :Year when house was renovated

-*zipcode:zip code
+* zipcode:zip code

-*lat: Latitude coordinate
+* lat: Latitude coordinate

-*long: Longitude coordinate
+* long: Longitude coordinate

-*sqft_living15 :Living room area in 2015(implies-- some renovations) This might or might not have affected the lotsize area
+* sqft_living15 :Living room area in 2015(implies-- some renovations) This might or might not have affected the lotsize area

-*sqft_lot15 :lotSize area in 2015(implies-- some renovations)
+* sqft_lot15 :lotSize area in 2015(implies-- some renovations)

+In this project we will do:
+### Data Wrangling
+### Exploratory Data Analysis
+### Model Development
+### Model Evaluation and Refinement